Ruth Beckermann: Career

 In 1978 and 1981, filmed shot two documentaries, Suddenly A Strike and The Steelhammer Out there on The Grass on the topics of labour and strike.
-She also wrote her first books during that period of time.

-In 1983, Beckermann released Return to Vienna, which documents the journeys and experiences of Franz West, a Jewish Social-Democrat living in Vienna during the First and Second World War.
+In 1983, Beckermann released Return to Vienna, which documents the journeys and experiences of Franz West, a Jewish Social Democrat living in Vienna during the First and Second World Wars.
 The film is the first of a trilogy, in which Beckermann deals with Jewish narratives of loss, memory and identity.
-Following this film, Paper Bridge was released in 1987 and depicts a journey leading from Vienna to Romania, where Beckermann visits the Bukovina region, the birthplace of her father during a time when this region was still under Habsburg rule.
+Following this film, Paper Bridge (1987) depicts a journey leading from Vienna to Romania, where Beckermann visits the Bukovina region, the birthplace of her father during a time when this region was still under Habsburg rule.
 In Towards Jerusalem Beckermann travels between Tel Aviv and Jerusalem while exploring the Zionist utopia of a Jewish homeland.
-These films - Return to Vienna, Paper Bridge and Towards Jerusalem use different forms of travel as both content and formal organizing principle.
+These films - Return to Vienna, Paper Bridge and Towards Jerusalem use different forms of travel as both content and formal organising principle.

 In 1996, East of War was made during the so-called Wehrmachtsausstellung.
 In front of the out-of-focus-photographs, former soldiers of the German Wehrmacht talk about their experiences beyond the "normal" war.
 A film which not only pushes forward the destruction of the "good-Wehrmacht" myth, but also takes a close look at the process of constructing history in post-World War II Austria.

 In her 1999 film, A Fleeting Passage to The Orient, she follows the traces of Elisabeth of Bavaria.
 In 2001, homemad(e) depicts how the political turn in 2000 was reflected in a Viennese coffee house.